rendall/icebreakers/QUESTIONS.md

   * Do you love working from home or in the office?
 Is there a balance of both that you like best?
   * Do you play video games?
   * Do you speak any languages besides English?
 Is there a reason you learned it?
-  * Do you watch any TV shows that you pretend you don’t watch when people ask?
+  * Do you watch any TV shows that you pretend you don't watch when people ask?
   * Does the person flying in the middle seat get both armrests?
   * For what in your life do you feel most grateful?
   * Have you ever been in a movie, TV show, or play?
 What was your role?
   * Have you ever met anyone famous?
-  * Have you ever pretended you didn’t see somebody to avoid talking to them?
+  * Have you ever pretended you didn't see somebody to avoid talking to them?
   * How deep does a pan have to be before it is considered a pot?
   * How do you like your eggs?
   * How many cups of coffee, tea, or beverage-of-choice do you have each morning?